Shimaro2020/HiTeSS_VAD/README.md

 # HiTeSS_VAD
 The code of Hierarchical Sequence Selection for Video Anomaly Detection with Weak Labels
 ## Datasets
+The following datasets were used and extracted using the I3D pretrained network
-UCF Crime Dataset
+* UCF Crime Dataset
-XD Violence Dataset
+* XD Violence Dataset
 ## I3D Features

 ## TODO